uo-aws-lza/docs/docs/getting-started/overview-of-core-aws-services.md

 ## Troubleshooting & Support

 - Need help deciding which service to use?
 Submit a support request to the UO Cloud Team at TODO(link) [Cloud Services Support](https://service.uoregon.edu/cloud-support).

----

-_You now have a high-level understanding of key AWS services at your disposal.
-Continue exploring them in our detailed guides to maximize the potential of your UO-provided AWS account!_